ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### Proposition

-Unite these two objects into one.
+Unite [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate) objects into one.
 In other words, make application object its own delegate.
 To accomplish that, it is needed to make subclass of [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) and set it as  application object's class.

 ### Implementation